 Robots have been around, in some form or other, since the ancient world.
-Early legends of automata existed in Greek and Roman legends and basic mechanical 'robots' were designed and built in China and Greece.
+Early reports of wind-up automata existed in ancient Greece and Rome, and basic mechanical 'robots' were also designed and built in China.
+Even the polymath Leonardo Da Vinci presented an idea of a mechanical knight in the 15th century that is eerily similar to some of the humanoids that the modern world has become accustomed to.

-Our modern concept of robots wouldn't appear until the Industrial Revolution with the notion of the android (humanoid robot) coming into existence in 20th Century film and sci-fi literature.
+However, our modern concept of robots wouldn't appear until the Industrial Revolution, with the notion of the android (humanoid robot) making its first debut in 20th-century film and science fiction literature.

 1. Joseph Engelberger "The Father of Robotics"

-Their contribution to robotics: Joseph Endgelberger is widely credited for the birth of the robotics industry.
+Their contribution to robotics: Who was the father of robotics?
+Joseph Endgelberger is widely credited for the birth of the industrial robotics industry.

 Other information: Engelberger was born in July 1925 and died in December 2015.
-He was an American physicist, businessman, and engineer whose life work would revolutionize manufacturing and society at large.
+He was an American physicist, businessman, and engineer whose life's work would revolutionize manufacturing and society at large.

-In 1956 Engelberger met American Engineer/inventor George D. Devol at a party.
-The two men began to discuss Isaac Asimov's philosophies on Robotics.
+In 1956 Engelberger met American engineer and inventor George D. Devol at a party.
+The two men began to discuss Isaac Asimov's philosophies on robotics.
 Devol also explained to Engelberger about his patent-pending Programmed Article Transfer device.

-Joseph immediately identified it as a robot and conceived of its potential application to manufacturing - especially for hazardous tasks.
-This was the beginning of the fruitful collaboration between the two men that would build the automated production line common today.
+Joseph immediately identified it as a robot and conceived of its potential application to manufacturing — especially for hazardous tasks.
+This was the beginning of the fruitful collaboration between the two men that would build the automated production line as we know it.

 By 1959 they had their first working prototype — Unimate #001 which was first adopted by General Motors at their production line at Trenton, New Jersey.